« Will Obama Change the Bankruptcy Laws? | Home | Bankruptcy Attorneys and Debt Relief Agencies »

-There is an epidemic of people defaulting on their mortgage payments, as everyone knows.
 Real estate brokers are pushing hard to have people do “short sales” on their properties, instead of allowing them to go to foreclosure.
-In most circumstances, this is a very bad idea.
+In most circumstances, this is a very bad idea, particularly when there is a bankruptcy filing involved.

 Historically, a short sale was used in these circumstances in return for an elimination of any obligation that the seller has and an agreement that no negative marks will appear on their credit report as a result.
 NEITHER of these is true today.
 I am seeing increasing numbers of people who do these short sales, and then the lienholder who didn’t get paid in full seeks to collect from the seller for the deficiency amount.
 On top of that, the short sale appears on the credit report in the form of a negative defaulted loan mark.